rbutenuth/fpl/doc/control-structures.md

 ### if
-Evaluate condition, if true, return evaluated if-part, otherwise return nil.
+Evaluate condition, if `true`, return evaluated if-part, otherwise return `nil`.
 ```
 (if condition if-part)
 ```

 ### if-else
-Evaluate condition, if true, return evaluated if-part, otherwise evaluated else-part.
+Evaluate condition, if `true`, return evaluated if-part, otherwise evaluated else-part.
 ```
 (if-else condition if-part else-part)
 ```

 ### cond
 Handle condition expression pairs.
-When the first condition is true, the first expression is executed and the evaluation result is returned.
+When the first condition is `true`, the first expression is executed and the evaluation result is returned.
 When not, continue with next condition.
 When the number of parameters is not even, the last one is evaluated when all conditions are false.
 ```